857b/SLFun/doc/interface.md

   lem_name_spec) As lem_name.
 ```

-The proof begins with the `init_lemma args sel0 REQ` which processes the
+The proof begins with `init_lemma args sel0 REQ` which processes the
 specification (recording the processed version in `lem_name`) like `FDecl`
 does.
 It leaves as goal the underlying separation logic entailment.
 It uses its arguments to introduce the lemma's arguments, input selectors and
 requires clause.
 Those arguments can be introduction patterns.
-The user then need to solves this entailment and close the proof with `Qed`.
+The user then need to solve this entailment and close the proof with `Qed`.

 #### Automatic introduction/elimination rules

-The proofs obligation about the shape of the memory that the tactics solves
+The proofs obligations about the shape of the memory that the tactics solve
-reduces to finding a transformation between two contexts (list of atoms).
+reduce to finding a transformation between two contexts (list of atoms).
 For instance, when calling a function with precondition `[vptr p0 ~>]` in a
 context `[vptr p1 ~> sel1; vptr p0 ~> sel0]`, we need to find a transformation: